msi-ris/Tutorials/rnaseq_lec.md

 ![Paired-end vs. single-read]({{ "/graphics/rnaseq_lec/paired_single.png" | prepend: site.baseurl }})

-(The green and purple pieces are the sequencing adapters.)
+In the above cartoon, the green and purple pieces are the sequencing adapters.

 The insert size consideration is only applicable for paired-end data.
 Library preparation involves shearing or fragmenting the isolated RNA into fragments